 - Doctoral students who enrolled for fewer than nine terms (excluding all on leave terms)

 You do not need to apply for the early completion refund.
 If you do not pay your tuition fees per the "outstanding fees" schedule applicable to the term, you will be liable for interest even though you expect a refund later in the term.
-Please pay your fees on time and if you are eligible for the refund, it will be processed by Graduate and Postdoctoral Studies (GPS) and transferred to your SFU account, once the GPS receives confirmation from the Library of the submission date and Degree Recommendation.
+Please pay your fees on time and if you are eligible for the refund, it will be processed by Graduate Studies and transferred to your SFU account, once the Graduate Studies receives confirmation from the Library of the submission date and Degree Recommendation.
 This refund normally takes place by the 6th week of the term.
 When you see that your student account has been credited, you may claim the refund by following the instructions listed here.